begoon/begoon.github.com/_engine/_posts/english/2009-01-24-why-i-have-started-this-blog.markdown

 categories:
 - english
 ---
-This is the first and most likely the last non-technical post in this blog.
-Everything further will be extremely technical about computers, programming, and robots and so on, and so forth.
-The original idea was to create a collection of my own tips and tricks invented or grabbed.
-Many things are being forgotten very quickly and the online collection tends to help keeping it at hand.
-In addition it is silly to keep ideas under the pillow.
-Ideas should be shared that I am going to do right here.
+This is the first and probably the last non-technical post in this blog.
+Everything further will be extremely technical about computers, programming, robots etc. The idea was to create a collection of my personal tips and tricks invented or grabbed.
+Things are being forgotten very quickly, and the online collection might help keeping it at hand.
+In addition, it's silly to keep ideas under the pillow.
+Ideas must be shared, and I'm going to do right here.

 Follow the announcements.